-A DC motor like we all know is a device that deals in the conversion of electrical energy to mechanical energy and this is essentially brought about by two major parts required for the construction of DC motor, namely:
+A DC motor like as we know is a device that deals in the transformation of electrical energy to mechanical energy and this is basically realized about by two major parts required for the construction of DC motor, namely:

 - Stator – The static part that houses the field windings and receives the supply, and

 - Rotor – The rotating part that brings about the mechanical rotations.

 After going through the above portion of working principle of dc motor we can now establish operating principle of dc motor and construction of DC motor.
 I hope you enjoy when reading this article, thank you.